 Checking blood sugar levels.
 Injecting insulin.
 Carefully watching your diet.
 If this describes an average day in your life, or that of a senior you love, you know firsthand the obstacles that come with a diagnosis of diabetes.
-As November is Diabetes Awareness Month, the experts in senior care in Greenwood Village and the surrounding areas at Abby Senior Care are pleased to share the following important information every diabetic – and every member of the family who cares for one – needs to know.
+As November is Diabetes Awareness Month, Abby Senior Care is pleased to share the following important information every diabetic – and every member of the family who cares for one – needs to know.

 What Does It Mean to Have Diabetes?